Cihem/5ADAY/client/README.md

+# 5ADAY

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

-### Introduction
+## Introduction

 The app is designed for users who wants to eat better and have a better lifestyle.
-The users are able to track their nutritions and calories with the choosen ingredients, and they will also get a recipe and tips to have to be able to relax and improve their lifestyle.
+The users are able to track their nutritions and calories with the choosen ingredients.
+They can also look for recipes, and check fruits and vegetables per seasons.
 Feature will include a dashboard where the users can save the nutrition and calories data, and a shopping list that allow users to add groceries to shopping list manually

 ### Available Scripts